pattersam/citypulse-etl/docs/report.md

 In order to scale up to a much larger amount of IoT sensors, the first recommended change to the tool would be to hook it up to a larger database than SQLite.
 Since it uses SQLAlchemy, this would just be a matter of changing the database driver & connection string that it is using.

 Aside from using a more scalable database, the current tool itself should be quite scalable since a run is defined by a json configuration and the pipeline processes and commits each dataset from an independent database session/transaction.
 This means that pipelines could be orchestrated and run in a distributed computing environment.
-For example, setting up a shared queue of pipeline _jobs_ and running them in parallel aross multiple worker machines or in a serverless architecture (e.g. Azure Functions / AWS Lambda).
+For example, setting up a shared queue of pipeline _jobs_ and running them in parallel across multiple worker machines or in a serverless architecture (e.g. Azure Functions / AWS Lambda).

 #### Converting geographic coordinates into human-readable addresses

-Converting the longitude and latitude data into human-readable addresses would be particuarly useful for presenting the data in the dashboard for end-users.
+Converting the longitude and latitude data into human-readable addresses would be particularly useful for presenting the data in the dashboard for end-users.

 This could be achieved by either appending the existing pipeline or setting up an additional pipeline that uses a web service, like [Google&#39;s Reverse Geocoding API](https://developers.google.com/maps/documentation/geocoding/overview#ReverseGeocoding), to convert the longitude and latitude values in to addresses then saves that to the database.